buildbot/buildbot/master/docs/tutorial/firstrun.rst

    ./bin/pip install buildbot-slave

-Now, create the slave:
+Now, create the worker:

 .. code-block:: bash

-  ./bin/buildslave create-slave slave localhost example-slave pass
+  ./bin/buildslave create-slave worker localhost example-worker pass

 .. note:: If you decided to create this from another computer, you should replace ``localhost`` with the name of the computer where your master is running.

-The username (``example-slave``), and password (``pass``) should be the same as those in :file:`master/master.cfg`; verify this is the case by looking at the section for ``c['workers']``:
+The username (``example-worker``), and password (``pass``) should be the same as those in :file:`master/master.cfg`; verify this is the case by looking at the section for ``c['workers']``:

 .. code-block:: bash

   cat master/master.cfg

-And finally, start the slave:
+And finally, start the worker:

 .. code-block:: bash

-  ./bin/buildslave start slave
+  ./bin/buildslave start worker

-Check the slave's output.
+Check the worker's output.
 It should end with lines like these:

 .. code-block:: none

   2014-11-01 15:56:51+0100 [-] Connecting to localhost:9989
   2014-11-01 15:56:51+0100 [Broker,client] message from master: attached
-  The buildslave appears to have (re)started correctly.
+  The worker appears to have (re)started correctly.

 Meanwhile, from the other terminal, in the master log (:file:``twisted.log`` in the master directory), you should see lines like these:

 .. code-block:: none

-  2014-11-01 15:56:51+0100 [Broker,1,127.0.0.1] slave 'example-slave' attaching from IPv4Address(TCP, '127.0.0.1', 54015)
+  2014-11-01 15:56:51+0100 [Broker,1,127.0.0.1] worker 'example-worker' attaching from IPv4Address(TCP, '127.0.0.1', 54015)
-  2014-11-01 15:56:51+0100 [Broker,1,127.0.0.1] Got slaveinfo from 'example-slave'
+  2014-11-01 15:56:51+0100 [Broker,1,127.0.0.1] Got workerinfo from 'example-worker'
   2014-11-01 15:56:51+0100 [-] bot attached

 You should now be able to go to http://localhost:8010, where you will see a web page similar to: